dynamic-calm/mokv/README.md

 ## gRPC

-`mökv` uses `gRPC` for efficient communication between clients and the cluster, secured with `TLS` client certificates for authentication and Casbin for authorization.
+`mökv` uses `gRPC` for efficient communication between clients and the cluster.

 - API Definition: The core `gRPC` service, `KV`, is defined in [`internal/api/kv.proto`](internal/api/kv.proto), exposing methods like `Get`, `Set`, `Delete`, `List`, and `GetServers`.